chrisjsewell/ipypublish/README.md

 ### Captions in a Markdown cell

-Especially for long captions, it would be prefered that captions can be viewed and edited in a notebook Markdown cell, rather than hidden in the metadata.
+Especially for long captions, it would be prefered that they can be viewed and edited in a notebook Markdown cell, rather than hidden in the metadata.
 This can be achieved using the default latex template:

 If a **markdown cell** has the metadata tag: